Disappearance of Trevaline Evans: Investigation

 Every household in Llangollen, as well as scores of people from further afield, were interviewed.
-More than 1,500 names were checked and about 700 cars were eliminated from the inquiry.
-Searches of the River Dee, the canal, mine shafts and caves in the Llangollen area were carried out, but no trace was found.
+More than 1,500 names were checked, and about 700 cars were eliminated from the inquiry.
+Searches of the River Dee, the canal, mine shafts and caves in the Llangollen area were carried out, but no trace of Evans was found.
 An artist's impression of a man in a blazer apparently seen in her company was drawn up and circulated during the investigation in 1990.

 In January 2001, the case was reopened by police in the hope new forensic techniques would suggest fresh evidence.
 Evans's husband Richard was arrested in June 2001 but later released without charge.
-Police also ruled out an artist's impression of a man allegedly seen with Evans shortly before her disappearance as no longer accurate.
+Police also ruled out the previously published artist's impression of a man allegedly seen with Evans shortly before her disappearance as no longer accurate.

 Subsequent events

 The case was re-examined in 2010 on the 20th anniversary of Evans's disappearance.
 In September 2011 it was reported that police were looking into a possible connection between Evans's disappearance and a convicted serial killer named Robin Ligus.
 Ligus served a life sentence for the murders of three men in 1994, and died in 2022.
 In January 2012, however, police ruled out any possible connection.

 Apparent sightings of Evans have been reported in London, France (with Interpol investigating the assumed sighting there), and a remote town in Australia.
 In 1992, woodland in the World’s End area was searched after a tip off from someone claiming to be a 'spiritualist medium'.
 In 1993, police sniffer dogs searched a canal bank near Llangollen after a woman wrote to police stating that she had been ‘overwhelmed’ by a feeling that Trevaline was nearby.

-No money was ever taken from her bank account indicating to police that she may have been abducted and murdered.
+No money was ever taken from her bank account, indicating to police that she may have been abducted and murdered.